Skip to main content

 Due Diligence Assessments in Brakar

-All businesses covered by the Transparency Act are obliged to carry out due diligence assessments in line with the OECD’s guidelines for multinational companies.
-We aim to gain an overview of internal affairs within our own organization, as well as to gain insight into and map supply chains and other business partners.
+All companies covered by the Transparency Act are required to carry out due diligence in accordance with the OECD Guidelines for multinational enterprises.
+We have been working to gain an overview of internal conditions within our own business, as well as to map out supply chains and other business partners.

 Questions About the Transparency Act